nebarnix/Project-Desert-Tortoise/README.md

 - [ ] Add soundcard input capability
 - [ ] Add the rest of the processing chain
 - [ ] Add a gui to make pretty things happen in realtime

+# ARGOS demodulator
+- Demodulates 401.65Mhz transmissions from ground transmitters to POES satellites
+- Spits out packets to packets.txt.
+- Takes in wave files.
+- Mostly works!
+(NEW!)